drtamarojgreen/multiple_viewer/docs/plan.md

 ---

-## 1. External API for Automation (Req.
-52)
+## 1. External API for Automation and Scripting (Req.
+52, 51, 90)

 **Objective:**
 To provide an external API that allows programmatic control over the application for automation, scripting, and integration with other tools.

 **Current Status:**
 The application currently lacks any external API, forcing all interactions to be manual through the UI.
-This is tracked as issue #11.
+This is tracked in issues #11, #10, and #45.

 **Proposed Solution:**
-We will implement a command-line interface (CLI) API as a first step, as it aligns well with the console-based nature of the application and is faster to implement than a full REST API.
+We will implement a command-line interface (CLI) API.
+This approach avoids external library dependencies, aligns with the console-based nature of the application, and provides a powerful foundation for scripting.

 *   **Phase 1: Core CLI Framework**
-    *   Implement a command-line argument parser (e.g., using a library like `cxxopts` or a simple custom one).
+    *   Implement a simple, custom command-line argument parser to handle flags and values without external dependencies.
     *   Define a set of initial commands for core functionalities:
         *   `--load-graph <filepath>`: Load a graph from a CSV file.
         *   `--save-graph <filepath>`: Save the current graph to a CSV file.
         *   `--run-command <command>`: Execute an internal application command (e.g., 'pan-right', 'zoom-in').
-        *   `--get-node-details <nodeId>`: Output details for a specific node.
+        *   `--get-node-details <nodeId>`: Output details for a specific node in JSON format.
     *   Modify the application's entry point (`main` function) to handle CLI arguments and execute them, potentially in a non-interactive "headless" mode.

 *   **Phase 2: Expanded Command Set**
-    *   Add commands for graph manipulation: `add-node`, `remove-node`, `add-edge`, `remove-edge`.
+    *   Add commands for graph manipulation: `add-node`, `remove-node`, `add-edge`, `remove-edge` (with parameters passed as arguments).
     *   Add commands for analytics: `get-degree <nodeId>`, `get-density`, `find-components`.
+These commands will invoke the modular analytics engine and return results as JSON.
     *   Add commands for exporting data: `export-analytics <type> <filepath>`.

+*   **Phase 3: Scripting via CLI**
+    *   True scripting language integration will be avoided to eliminate external dependencies.
+Instead, automation and "scripting" will be achieved by invoking the application's CLI from standard shell scripts (e.g., Bash, PowerShell).
+    *   Users can chain commands to perform complex workflows.
+The JSON output from one command can be parsed by common shell tools (like `jq`) and used as input for a subsequent command.

 **Dependencies:**
 *   None for Phase 1.
-*   Phase 2 depends on the completion of the respective analytics and editing functions.
+*   Phase 2 depends on the completion of the Modular Analytics Engine.

 **Testing Strategy:**
 *   **Unit Tests:** Test the argument parser and individual command handlers.
-*   **Integration Tests:** Create shell scripts that run the application with various CLI arguments and validate the output (e.g., file content, stdout).
+*   **Integration Tests:** Create shell scripts that run the application with various CLI arguments and validate the output (e.g., file content, stdout JSON structure).

 **Documentation:**
 *   Create a new `docs/api_guide.md` detailing all available CLI commands, arguments, and examples.